 If you don’t have hundreds or thousands of dollars to let loose on a high-end setup, don’t fret.
 We’re here to tell you that you can make your money work without having to suffer through under emphasized midrange frequencies and shoddy build quality.

-Editor’s note: this list was updated on November 20, 2018, to include new notable mentions.
+Editor’s note: this list was updated on March 1, 2019, to account for price changes.

 Related: Best computer speakers